andres-s/analytics-with-r/r-for-data-integrity.md

     ```sas
     countw(&str.)
     ```
-*   Translating between the two is painful!
+*   Translating between datasets and macro variables is painful!

 (why is this so hard in SAS?)